bingosummer/docs-bosh/content/guide-multi-cpi-azure.md

 ---
 ## Configure CPI and Cloud configs {: configuring-configs }

 Now that the IaaS is configured, update your Director's [CPI config](cpi-config.md).
 Create a new file `cpi.yml` and copy following content to it, substitute variables enclosed by double brackets with your credentials.
-The `ssh.public_key` can be found in `bosh-deployment-vars.yml` if you use Azure template creating your Director.
+If you use [Azure quickstart template](https://github.com/Azure/azure-quickstart-templates/tree/master/bosh-setup) creating your Director, the `ssh.public_key` can be found in `bosh-deployment-vars.yml`.

 ```yaml
 cpis: